Strandbad Wannsee: History

 After the First World War, the importance of the lido at the Wannsee increased, not only among the people of Berlin, but also in surrounding communities.
 After the lease ended, the municipality of Berlin took over, and the business became part of the municipal forest service, due to the location in the Grunewald.
 In the same year, 1924, the tents were replaced by thatched pavillons, and the sanitary facilities, lacking up until then, were improved.
 The area was expanded to 800 metres and was open year-round, making the facilities available to winter bathers and skaters.
 Attendance increased, especially after the S-Bahn from nearby Potsdam to Erkner was opened.
 One year counted 900.000 visitors.

 Nearby stations Nikolassee and Wannsee eased access to the beach, and the existing facilities were no longer sufficient.
 Plans to erect a permanent building at the site had come up as early as 1910, by Martin Wagner, later municipal construction director, but had been delayed due to the First World War.
 Now, the municipality of Berlin tasked the same Martin Wagner and colleague Richard Ermisch, both employees of the city and experienced in public building, with planning a large scale improvement project.
 While Wagner was responsible for the whole ensemble and its arrangement, Ermisch took care of the architecture.
-Construction commenced in 1929, and opening of the new buildings was already one year later, in 1930.
+Construction commenced in 1929, and opening of the new buildings was one year later, in 1930.